Skip to main content

 Putting it all together

-import { useState, useEffect } from 'react';
+import { useState, useEffect } from "react";

-import { getOasisState, streamCompletion } from './webai';
+import { getIdentity, getThemeState, chatCompletion } from "./webai";

 export default function App() {

-const [userName, setUserName] = useState('');
+const [userName, setUserName] = useState("Developer");

-const [prompt, setPrompt] = useState('');
+const [prompt, setPrompt] = useState("");

-const [output, setOutput] = useState('');
+const [output, setOutput] = useState("");

 const [generating, setGenerating] = useState(false);